-NOTE 7: How the participating MCVideo function determines the public service identity of the controlling MCVideo function for the adhoc group call service associated with the originating user or of the MCVideo gateway server in the partner MCVideo system is out of the scope of the present document.
+NOTE 8: How the participating MCVideo function determines the public service identity of the controlling MCVideo function for the adhoc group call service associated with the originating user or of the MCVideo gateway server in the partner MCVideo system is out of the scope of the present document.

-NOTE 8: How the primary MCVideo system routes the SIP request through an exit MCVideo gateway server is out of the scope of the present document.
+NOTE 9: How the primary MCVideo system routes the SIP request through an exit MCVideo gateway server is out of the scope of the present document.

-NOTE 9: The controlling MCVideo function is always in the same system as the adhoc group call was initiated.